 As an integrative counsellor, bereavement and loss specialist, I provide a space full of empathy and warmth to explore all parts of oneself to promote self-awareness and deeper understanding.
 I believe together we can develop emotional strength and resilience through the exploration of ourselves and the concerns of life.
 My bereavement experience includes working with complex grief including those bereaved due to suicide, Covid related deaths & miscarriage.
 I find that at the beginning of our work being present, empathetic, and non-directive as you tell your story allows us build a trusting environment.

 I am very aware of the impact that racism, discrimination, and oppression has on an individual and future family generations, which plays a huge part in how we experience the world.
 I provide a safe space to explore racial and cultural concerns such as racialized trauma, discrimination, prejudicial attitudes and internalized racism.

 I have also worked therapeutically with historical sexual abuse, C-PTSD, depression, anxiety & more.
 I provide a safe space to explore these concerns and facilitate sessions where clients are encouraged to feel, process and heal from the elements that come with these issues.

+Various days.
 In person / face-to-face & Online

 As an integrative counsellor I will draw upon a combination of modalities that is tailored to the clients’ unique needs, to bring about a practical approach to healing.
 I believe the most important thing about therapy is forming a therapeutic relationship through the building blocks of authenticity, honesty, confidentiality and respect; this allows for a safe collaboration and change is inevitable.